LexiJess/Python_Challenge/README.md

 I was really puzzled by the fact that my code <row_count+=1> worked great sometimes and then, when other code got updated, it got a syntax error.
 (The code updates did not change anything about that snippet or anything that the snippet referred to.)
 Any insights on why that would be are welcome.

 Working with dictionaries was new, but all of this is staggering to me.
-I got the code executed, but, honestly, I'm not sure I could recreate it or account for all of the logic. *see above: trial and error*
+I got the code executed, but, honestly, I'm not sure I could recreate it or account for all of the logic. *see above: trial and error* There was a lot of Googling and asking the TA's and desperate text threads to code-savvy friends.
+Redefining the meaning of variables is like trying to pin down the identity of Keyser Soze: current_profit only means one thing for two lines of code, and then it means previous_profit, or maybe it means row_cout+=1 now.